DavidMercier/PopIn/doc/models.rst

 See Figure 3-3...

 .. figure:: ./_pictures/load-disp_curve_two_popin_Hertzian_fit.png
-   :scale: 60 %
+   :scale: 20 %
    :align: center

-   *Figure 4 : Schematics of indentation load-displacement curve with two pop-in events (the 1st for the nucleation of dislocation and the 2nd for the strain transfer across a grain boundary.*
+   *Figure 4 : Schematic of indentation load-displacement curve with two pop-in events (the 1st for the nucleation of dislocation and the 2nd for the strain transfer across a grain boundary.*

 References
 #############